anynines/a9s-kubernetes-training/website/docs/kubernetes/60-configmaps-and-secrets/80-secrets.md

 ### Exercise

-Use your new knowledge learned during the the ConfigMap lessons and:
+Use your new knowledge learned during the ConfigMap lessons and:

 1. Create a Pod and consume the previously created Secret `area51` as environment variables.
 2. Create a Pod and consume the previously created Secret `area52` as a mounted volume.